ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 ## The OCaml Debugger

 We now give a quick tutorial for the OCaml debugger (`ocamldebug`).
+Before starting, please note that
+- `ocamldebug` runs on `ocamlc` bytecode programs (it does not work on native code executables) and
-Before starting, please note that `ocamldebug` does not work under native Windows ports of OCaml (but it runs under the Cygwin port).
+- it does not work under native Windows ports of OCaml (but it runs under the Cygwin port).

 ### Launching the Debugger